mdp/PlaneBoard/README.md

 Lets say I'm using pb.mdp.im as my host

-    # The following are example commands you could enter on your command line
+    # The following are example 'dig' commands you would enter on your command line
-    # if you have 'dig' available on your system (OSX/Linux)

     # Paginate with 'p'
     dig txt p0.pb.mdp.im